 A pandemic is a global disease outbreak that represents a top global catastrophic risk.
 Influenza (flu), for example, transmits readily and can spread fast.
 Every year, up to 500,000 people die from flu.
 In years when pandemic flu occurs, the toll can rise well into the millions.
 The 1918 pandemic flu, the most severe of the four flu pandemics in the last 100 years, infected up to 40% of some national populations and killed 50–100 million people.

+Pathogens with pandemic potential continue to emerge, and most of them are of animal origin (zoonotic).
+They include, for example, Ebola, H5N1 avian flu, H7N9 avian flu, HIV/AIDS, and two kinds of coronavirus: severe acute respiratory syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 In 2008, the World Bank estimated that a severe flu pandemic could result in $3 trillion in global economic losses, equivalent to 4.8% of gross domestic product (GDP).
 Most of the losses would not be caused by disease directly, but rather by consumer reactions, labor shortages and cascading failures in economic and financial sectors.

 Last Updated: Sep 10, 2015